RWTH-LTT/pbaesa/PACKAGE_STRUCTURE.md

 # Package Structure

-This document describes the modular structure of the pb-aesa package, which was created from the functionality in `package.ipynb`.
+This document describes the modular structure of the pbaesa package, which was created from the functionality in `package.ipynb`.

 ## Module Overview